Validity of relaxation models arising from numerical schemes for hyperbolic-parabolic systems: Convergence criteria

 \item $A_j^{11}(u,0;0)=0$ and $ \partial_u A_{j}^{11}(u,0;0) = 0$ for all $u\in \Omega_u$. \end{enumerate} In the above equations, the superscript $T$ denotes the transpose operator.
 Throughout the paper, a vector $U \in \mathbb{R}^n$ is frequently decomposed as $ $, where \( U^I \in \mathbb{R}^{n-r} \) and \( U^{II} \in \mathbb{R}^r \) denote the subvectors composed of the first $n-r$ and last $r $ components of $V$, respectively.
 Similarly, an $n \times n$ matrix $A$ is written as $ $, where each block corresponds to a natural partition of rows and columns into the first $n-r$ and last $r$ components.

 Some we give some explanations on the above conditions.
 Condition \ref{cond:2-ssc-1} gives the usual form of source term for first-order hyperbolic problems with relaxation.
-Condition \ref{cond:2-ssc-2} is the parabolic structural assumption.
+Condition \ref{cond:2-ssc-2} is the parabolic structural assumption \cite{lattanzio2001hyperbolic}.
 Condition \ref{cond:2-ssc-3} means the symmetrizable hyperbolicity of the system of first-order partial differential equations.
 Condition \ref{cond:2-ssc-4} stands for the partial dissipation property of system \eqref{equ:2-1-pde}.
 Condition \ref{cond:2-ssc-5} guarantees the compatibility of the relaxation system with the limit hyperbolic-parabolic system.

 It should be noted that Conditions \ref{cond:2-ssc-1}--\ref{cond:2-ssc-4} are the structural stability conditions proposed in \cite{yong1999singular}, which guarantee the convergence of solutions of relaxation systems to those of hyperbolic systems.
 These conditions have been tacitly respected by many well-known physical models \cite{yong1999singular,yong2001,Yong2008}.
-When combined with the compatibility condition \ref{cond:2-ssc-5}, they ensure the convergence of solutions of the relaxation models to those of the limit hyperbolic-parabolic systems.
+When combined with the compatibility condition \ref{cond:2-ssc-5}, they ensure the convergence of solutions of the relaxation models to those of the limit hyperbolic-parabolic systems \cite{peng2025convergence}.

 To determine the limit equation of \eqref{equ:2-1-pde}, we expand its solution in terms of $\varepsilon$ as

 Substituting this Ansatz into \eqref{equ:2-1-pde} and equating the coefficients of different powers of $\varepsilon$, we obtain